Lopez goes 8 innings as White Sox blank Rangers 3-0

+"The way he went out today, there was a lot of conviction and intensity and focus in his outing today, from pitch one," Renteria said.

-Lopez (1-3) struck out eight and walked two in his first victory since Sept.
+Lopez (1-3) allowed two hits, struck out eight and walked two in his first victory since Sept.
 22 against Kansas City.
-The 24-year-old right-hander has been Chicago's best starter this year, but has been hurt by poor run support.
+The right-hander has been Chicago's best starter this year, but has been hurt by poor run support.

 Leury Garcia had two hits and two RBIs, and Welington Castillo homered as the major league-worst White Sox (13-30) took three of four against last-place Texas.
 They won consecutive games for the first time since winning three in a row at Kansas City from April 26-28.

-Texas (18-30) lost for the sixth time in eight games.
-Mike Minor (3-3) struck out nine in five innings, but was charged with three runs and six hits.
+Texas (18-30) lost for the sixth time in eight games and was shut out for the first time this season.
+Mike Minor (3-3) struck out a season-high nine in five innings, but was charged with three runs and six hits.

+"The effort's there.
+However, we've got to reassess what our identity is and who we are," Texas manager Jeff Banister said.
+"I know we're a better ballclub than this.
+I know our hitters should be able to pose a better attack than we did today."

-Lopez was visited by manager Rick Renteria after he walked Delino DeShields with two outs in the eighth.
+Lopez retired 17 of 18 batters before Delino DeShields walked with two outs in the eighth, prompting the visit from Renteria.
 The crowd cheered when Renteria left Lopez in, and the pitcher pounded his chest after he struck out Choo swinging to end the inning.

+The 24-year-old Lopez struggled in his previous start, yielding six runs in two-plus innings during a 7-0 loss at Pittsburgh on Tuesday night.

+"I just changed my attitude in the game," Lopez said through a translator.
+"I was more positive today than I was in my last outing, and I think that was one of the biggest differences."

 Castillo put the White Sox in front with a one-out drive deep into the seats in left in the second.
 Garcia added an opposite-field, two-run single in the third, with Tim Anderson sliding in ahead of Perez's tag.